 Child Care Services (CCS) is committed to providing the resources and incentives needed to increase Star levels.
-Please consult with CCS staff or Stars Outreach Specialist (SOS) to see how you can join other providers in improving early care and education in Oklahoma.
+Please consult with your Licensing Specialist or Stars Outreach Specialist (SOS) to see how you can join other providers in improving early care and education in Oklahoma.